JosephPrichard/CPractice/README.md

 A Queue implemented in C.

 ### SortSearch
-Various sorting algorithms: Quick, Insertion, Bubble, Selection, implemented in C++
+Various sorting algorithms: Quick, Insertion, Bubble, Selection, implemented in C++.

 ### SortSearch6C
-Bubble and Selection sort in C
+Bubble and Selection sort in C.